 Parameswaran Iyer | Photo: Mathrubhumi

-Kant was appointed as the CEO of the Niti Aayog on February 17, 2016, for a fixed two-year term and was later given an extension till June 30, 2019.
+He was appointed as the CEO of the Niti Aayog on February 17, 2016, for a fixed two-year term.
+Kant was later given an extension till June 30, 2019.
 His term was further extended for two years till June 2021, and then another one-year extension was given till June 30 this year.
 PTI